Tech4DLab/Tech4DLab/README.md

 <br>

 - 👩‍⚕️ **3D Reconstruction of the Human Body from Partial Scans Using Parametric Models**
   García d'Urso, N. et al.
+  Proceedings of UCAmI 2024
   [📚 Springer Link](https://link.springer.com/chapter/10.1007/978-3-031-77571-0_30)

 - 🐟 **Automatic Identification of Fish Species and Their Farmed or Wild Origin by Computer Vision and Deep Learning**
   Jerez, M. et al.
+  Proceedings of UCAmI 2024
   [📚 Springer Link](https://link.springer.com/chapter/10.1007/978-3-031-77571-0_75)

 </details>